microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUser.md

 ```

 ### -ObjectId
-Specifies the ID (as a UPN or ObjectId) of a user in Microsoft Entra ID.
+Specifies the ID (as a user principal name (UPN) or ObjectId) of a user in Microsoft Entra ID.

 ```yaml
 Type: System.String